jaltgen/jaltgen.github.io/aboutme.md

 *My mission here is to help create amazing visuals using efficient and effective digital cinema workflows from start to finish.*

-I want to be there in preproduction, when you are wondering which camera to use.
-If you worry about exposure on set, I want to be there for you.
-And when we sit in the cozy darkness of the grading suite, I want to be there to finish our greates work yet.
-If you love crafting stunning images as much as I, why don't we do this together?
+Can I be there for you all the way:
+- in preproduction, choosing and tuning gear?
+- on set, when you worry about exposure or safe media storage?
+- in the cozy darkness of the grading suite, finalizing it all?

+Let's create your and my next big thing, together.

-Self-improvement and honesty are core values that keep me moving forwards.
+Self-improvement and honesty are ideals that shape my work.
 If there's something new to learn, I will dive right in.
-Something I don't subscribe to is politics.
-If there's an issue, let's talk about it and not sweep it under the rug.
+Beating around the bush isn't my way: I like to tell it straight and not spin a tale to my advantage.

 What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+### My Story in Bulletpoints

+- work as a camera assistant, DIT and colorist
+- two years cutting Youtube and TV shows
+- over ten years of computer programming experience
+- study and work in IT management
+- Win / Mac / Linux administration
+- network building and administration
+- leading positions in youth organisations